zaratec/miniCTF-platform/problems/minictf/we-rate-birds/README.md

 * Highlight the importance of understanding how the code parses the path
 * Ask how they would parse a path - does the code do the same?
 Suggest that something feels off about that.
 * Ask them to trace some example paths through the `getFile` function to get a better understanding.
+* Make sure that students find all places in the code where a file can be opened

 ## Solution